krdevereux/krdevereux.github.io/README.md

    ![Effective Precipitation](/assets/effective_precip.jpg)

-### 4. Thermal Imagery Map Produced with Drone-Collected Data
+### 4. NDVI and Thermal Imagery Map Produced with Drone-Collected Data

    In a graduate level class I took on drone applications, we traveled to the EV-Henwood Nature Preserve in North Carolina and flew a DUET-T Thermal camera aboard the eBeeX RTK drone.
 This drone and sensor collected both multispectral and thermal images, and I used these data to describe some site characteristics.
 I first calculated a normalized difference vegetation index (NDVI) for the sample area: